mariamzakaria/computer-vision-platform1/README.md

 <img src = "/images/extractedValueChannel.png" width = "50%">

-## 2. Then we apply FT but there is a problem in showing it on our GUI
+## 2. Then we apply FT but there is a problem in showing it on our GUI, we try to save it outside then implement it but we failed

 <img src = "/images/FT.PNG" width = "50%">